Stolen Bamboo Bike! Turning a Bad Deed into Good Deeds

 I also am a strong believer in the idea that hate cannot drive out hate and darkness cannot drive out darkness.
 In that way, I will apply that to this scenario.
 Bad deeds cannot drive out bad deeds.
 Only good deeds can do that.
 To combat this bad deed that has been done to me I will be doing good deeds for the rest of 2017.
 I want a world with more good in it and so this bad deed that has been done to me has enforced that I must do more good.

 I am going to search for my bike today and if I find the thief I am not going straight to the police.
 Instead I am going to talk to him and ask him why and hear him out.
-I am going to ask him to commit to take a bike repair and maintenence class (that this fund will pay for) and then commit to 100 hours of volunteering to help people to fix their own bikes.
+I am going to ask him to commit to take a bike repair and maintenance class and then commit to volunteering to help people to fix their own bikes.
 This is the option that I will give rather than going to jail, and spending tax payer dollars on a system that likely won’t create the results that are needed for a more just society to be created.

 Details about the theft: